 In all cases where a bill is reported back with proposed amendment, the bill and report shall go to general file without action on the report, unless by a suspension of this rule by two-thirds vote the senate shall otherwise order.
-If a majority report recommends the indefinite postponement of a bill, action may be taken on this report without the bill going to general file.
+If a majority report recommends the indefinite post-ponement of a bill, action may be taken on this report without the bill going to general file.

-SENATE EMPLOYES.
+SENATE EMPLOYEES.

 Rule 10.
-No person other than the regular officers and regular employes of the senate shall be employed by the senate, or any committee thereof, except by consent of the senate having been previously obtained by resolution, which resolution shall be referred to the Committee on Senate Employes, and reported upon by that committee before action is taken thereon.
+No person other than the regular officers and regular employees of the senate shall be employed by the senate, or any committee thereof, except by consent of the senate having been previously obtained by resolution, which resolution shall be referred to the Committee on Senate Employees, and reported upon by that committee before action is taken thereon.

-The senate shall elect a secretary, who shall perform the usual duties pertaining to such office.
-He shall appoint, subject to the approval of the senate, the necessary clerks and stenographers, whose hours of duty and assignments shall be under his direction and instructions and who may be dismissed by him at his discretion.
+The senate shall elect a secretary, and a sergeant-at-arms, who shall perform the usual duties pertaining to their offices.
+The secretary shall appoint, subject to the approval of the senate, all other senate employees; and the hours of duty and assignments of all senate employees shall be under his directions and instructions, and they may be dismissed by him at his discretion.